takeshishimada/BZObjectStore/README.md

 BZObjectStore is an ORM library wrapped FMDB.

-BZObjectStore automatically store your model classes into SQLite database and provide useful options to your iOS application.
+BZObjectStore automatically store your model into SQLite and provide useful options to your application.

 ## Summary